jaysgitaccount/notes/terminal-notes.md

 `git branch -D <branch_name>` Delete branch if it hasn't already been merged into main

 `git push --delete origin <branch_name>` Delete branch from the remote repo on Github

+## git merge and git rebase
+The two utilites that integrate changes from one branch to another.

+Merge is a forward moving change record.
+- creates a merge commit
+- non destructive operation (existing branches not changed in any way)
+- can pollute your feature branch history if `main` is very active

+Rebase has powerful history rewriting features.
+- moves the ENTIRE feature branch to begin on the tip of the `main` branch, effectively incorporating all the new commits in `main`.
+- this re-writes the project history by creating brand new commits for each commit in the original branch
+- gives you a much cleaner, linear project history
+- requires a lot of care; can potentially be catastrophic for your collaboration workflow
+- also (less importantly) loses the context provided by a merge commit, you can't see when upstream changes were incorporated into the feature